Taramas73/DS-final-project/README.md

-The structure of the project could be like this (here shown only the directories not the files)
+The structure of the project could be like this (here shown only the directories)

 .
 ├── dataset